OTTBs and Ulcers: Why is this so common?

 Intense exercise

-Consistent use of certain non-steriodal drugs such as bute
+Consistent use of certain non-steroidal drugs such as bute

 Signs and Symptoms of Gastric Ulcers